davidgsd/AllScan/README.md

 Currently AllScan supports favorites.ini entries that refer to connecting nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but will also support other types of commands at some point.
 The code also saves a backup copy to favorites.ini.bak in case there is any issue.
 New features will be prioritized based on requests so let me know what you'd like to see.

 # Install
 AllScan uses the Asterisk API provided by AllMon2 or Supermon, so the first step is to make sure you have one of those installed, properly configured and working.
 If you have Supermon already working, AllScan will then work right away with no configuration changes or set up needed.
-See the https://github.com/davidgsd/AllScan/blob/main/supermon-install.txt file or the Supermon groups.io page for details on how to install Supermon.
+See [supermon-install.txt](https://github.com/davidgsd/AllScan/blob/main/supermon-install.txt) or the Supermon groups.io page for details on how to install Supermon.

 Make sure you have your node information defined in /var/www/html/supermon/allmon.ini and global.inc (specifically your node numbers in allmon.ini, and $CALL, $LOCATION, and $TITLE2 (eg. "Node 56789") in global.inc).
 AllScan uses those same settings.
 Also make sure you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
 If for some reason you would rather not install Supermon let me know.
 I may at some point implement support for automatically using the AllMon2 files if Supermon is not installed or not working.
 But Supermon is easy to set up and has some nice maintenance/debug features.